 - Minimum 6 credits in Human Anatomy & Physiology (must include labs):

 - Minimum 6 credits in Chemistry (must include labs):

 Where the academic standing of applicants who have completed 2nd, 3rd, or 4th year courses in the required subject(s) is higher than that of the 1st year courses, the higher grade will be considered.

 If your educational documents are not from a Canadian or American institution, you must submit an evaluation of foreign credentials.
-You may contact the International Credential Evaluation Service (ICES) located at the British Columbia Institute of Technology (BCIT) or other approved credential evaluation services.
+A comprehensive evaluation report, from the International Credential Evaluation Service (ICES) located at the British Columbia Institute of Technology (BCIT) including an ICES VCC Dental Hygiene Supplemental Report is required.

-- Submission of a negative TB skin test.
-If the skin test is positive, proof of a negative TB chest x-ray is required.
-For further information about Health requirements click here.
+- Submission of a recent negative tuberculosis (TB) test.
+If the test is positive, submission of a negative TB chest x-ray report is required.

 - Measles, Mumps and Rubella (MMR)